JacobPease/emacsprime/README.md

 The theme also borrows elements of Jessie Hildebrandt's Adwaita Dark theme: https://gitlab.com/jessieh/adwaita-dark-theme

 This configuration will likely change signifcantly as I learn more about Emacs and my preferences change.

+# Tree Sitter
+Tree sitter support is required in order to use this configuration.
+A recent version of Emacs beyond version 29.

+# Verilog Support
+Many things about writing in System Verilog have been optimized in this configuration.
+Below the changes are described.

+## Formatting and Indentation

+## Tempel
+In order to get the System Verilog templates to work in `verilog-mode` and `verilog-ts-mode`, a couple of things had to be changed.
+These changes may be able to worked into the official verilog-ts-mode repository someday, but for now I'll describe them here.

+Indentation inside templates will not work in `verilog-ts-mode` by default.
+In order to get it working, the indentation function of `verilog-mode` needs to be set to